-The latter part of 2018 has been bustling for local SEO.
+The latter part of 2018 has been bustling for local search engine optimization.
 Google released a Google My Business App, changed how service-area businesses function in maps, and is now allowing users to follow Google My Business profiles as social becomes further ingrained into local search.

 To cap off a wild year in local search, the 2018 Local Search Ranking Factors survey has recently been released and it includes a treasure trove of information for businesses big and small looking to succeed in local search.
 There are some very interesting trends in factors that are gaining in importance (and others that are diminishing), so let’s dive into a couple of central themes that are being uncovered.